Votes for Women!

 The tour includes 50% off your entry fee to the Bow Street Police Museum, where you can learn more about the suffragettes and their brushes with the law in London.

 We launched this walk on the 3rd February to coincide with the 106th anniversary of women gaining the vote (albeit, women with property over 30) on 6th February 1918.
-This tour is now running on a monthly basis, please see the next available date to book below.
+The tours will recommence in 2025.
+Subscribe to our mailing list or follow our social media to get the latest updates.

 Crowds outside Bow Street Court.
 (Bow Street Museum/ Alamy. )